taugroup/PSIAP_AI3/Phase2/weather_data/README.md

 - **Title**: Weather Data
 - **Data Curator**: [TAU Group](https://taugroup.github.io/)
-- **Description**: This dataset contains weather data readings collected at the [Disaster City](https://teex.org/about-us/disaster-city/) from Mar 10, 2023 to April 15, 2023.
+- **Description**: This dataset contains weather data readings collected at the [Disaster City](https://teex.org/about-us/disaster-city/) from March 10, 2023 to April 15, 2023.
 A report of the data generated with pandas-profiling is also available in the folder as a reference.
 - **Keywords**: Synthetic Data, Weather, AI3
 - **License**: Open Data Commons (ODC) licenses
 - **Version**: V1.0